How to protect your finances from inflation

-Some of the top rates are on fixed-rate bonds, but to get more than 2%, you need to be prepared to lock your money away for five years.
-To get more than 1.75%, you need to lock your cash up for three years.
+Some of the top rates are on fixed-rate bonds, but to get the very best rates you'll need to be prepared to lock your money away for three or five years, for example.

 The problem with tying your money up for too long is that any increase in the base rate could translate into higher rates in this market.

 One compromise might be to fix for just a year.
-At present, you can get just over 1.5% on a one-year fix.
 At the end of this period, there’s a good chance rates will be higher for when you’re ready to fix again.

-If the base rate does go up, variable-rate savings accounts would usually be the first to see rate increases, but be wary about waiting for this to happen, as some banks may be slow to pass on improvements, and some may choose not to do so at all.
+When interest rates rise variable-rate savings accounts are usually the first to see rate increases, but be wary about waiting for this to happen, as some banks may be slow to pass on the increase.
+Some providers may decide not to pass on the increases at all.
 It’s worth checking for the best deals now and making a switch.

 If you’re looking for better returns, you might be giving some thought to investing.